drmonkeysee/Aldo/test/BCDTEST.md

-# BCD (Binary-Coded Decimal) Test
+# BCD (Binary-Coded Decimal) Integration Test

 The BCD test is derived from Bruce Clark's verification program at [6502.org](http://6502.org).
-The original listing can be found in the [BCD tutorial page (Appendix B)](http://6502.org/tutorials/decimal_mode.html#B).
-The header is duplicated here for reference:
+The original listing can be found in [BCD tutorial page (Appendix B)](http://6502.org/tutorials/decimal_mode.html#B) and the header is duplicated here for reference:

 ```
 ; Verify decimal mode behavior